How To: Environment Variables In Django

 DATABASE_PASS=supersecretpassword

-6. Add .env to .gitignore
+6. Add .env to .gitignore.

 To prevent your .env file from being pushed to version control, add it to your .gitignore file: